diptadas/diptadas.github.io/content/authors/admin/_index.md

 # - Visitors
 ---

-I grew up in Chittagong and earned my degree in Computer Science from Chittagong University of Engineering and Technology (CUET), where I actively participated in programming competitions like ACM ICPC.
-After graduating in 2019, I spent two years at AppsCode, working on Kubernetes-based cloud technologies and contributing to open-source projects.

-In Fall 2019, I received a fully funded scholarship to pursue my M.Sc. at Baylor University under the supervision of Dr. Tomas Cerny.
-My research focused on microservices architecture, software security, and code analysis, leading to the publication of five journal papers and ten conference articles.
-I graduated in 2021 with the Outstanding Graduate Student award.

-Since 2021, I’ve been working as a Software Development Engineer (L5) at Amazon in Tempe, Arizona, as part of the Customer Trust and Partner Support (CTPS) team.
-Here, I leverage my expertise in cloud computing, big data, and machine learning to enhance platform security and combat fraudulent activities.
+Dipta Das is a Software Engineer at Amazon working on platform security and fraud prevention using big data technologies and machine learning.
+He previously worked at AppsCode on Kubernetes-based cloud solutions and actively contributed to open-source projects.
+Dipta holds a Master’s degree in Computer Science from Baylor University, where his research on microservices architecture, software security, and code analysis led to multiple publications and academic honors.
+He completed his Bachelor’s degree at Chittagong University of Engineering and Technology with a focus on post-quantum cryptography and distinguished himself through participation in several prestigious programming competitions, including ACM ICPC.